hpedrorodrigues/disturbed_cli/README.md

   - schedule_name: ''
     # User group name in Slack to be updated based on the OpsGenie schedule.
     user_group_name: ''

+    # Optional
-    # Optional.
-Overrides OpsGenie schedules based on the given conditions.
+    # Overrides OpsGenie schedules based on the given conditions.
     overrides:
         # Email of the user that's on-call should be equal to the given value.
       - when_user: ''